2020 Vault Rankings

 The New York Four

-Founded in 1965 by four princes of NYU's Law Review—Herbert Wachtell, Martin Lipton, Leonard Rosen, and George Katz—this resolute New York firm still operates from a single Manhattan office.
-In 1982, Lipton created the “poison pill,” one of the most famous and enduring ways to protect shareholders’ rights.
-Today, Wachtell and Lipton remain at the firm as active partners.
+Founded in 1965 by four princes of NYU’s Law Review—Herbert Wachtell, Martin Lipton, Leonard Rosen, and George Katz—this resolutely New York firm still operates from a single Manhattan office.
+Public interest law champion Katz died young, at 57, in 1989.
+Rosen remained at the firm as of counsel until he passed away in 2014 at the age of 83.
+Wachtell and Lipton remain at the firm as active partners.
+In 1982, Lipton—who recently topped New York Magazine’s list of the most influential lawyers in New York—actually created the “poison pill,” one of the most famous and enduring ways to protect shareholders’ rights.

 What sets the firm apart, even rivals concede, is that in a city of razor-sharp competitors, no other quite matches what Wachtell Lipton does.
 From its early days, the firm steered clear of run-of-the-mill corporate matters, choosing messier, riskier work.
 As such, Wachtell Lipton relies far less on bread-and-butter clients and politely declines more plebeian (if nonetheless profitable) engagements.
 The firm was one of the first to link its fees to deal value, a model that became the aspiration of most major M&A houses.